meier-christoph/bg2-the-guardian-kit/README.md

-# Smart AI for BGII
+# The Guardian Kit for BGII

 I was recently doing some clean up and backup work on my old PC and found these files.